kyma-project/cli/docs/extensibility/create-extension.md

         --skip-extensions         Skip fetching extensions from the cluster
     ```

-2. Support the ConfigMap `create` command
+3. Support the ConfigMap `create` command

-    Now, when the extension base is working we can focus on preparing first functionality of creating ConfigMap.
-In the very first step we will create empty ConfigMap with no data field.

-    To do so we need to use [the resource_create action](./actions.md#resource_create) and define its configuration under the `with` field:
+    Create an empty ConfigMap with no data field using [the resource_create action](./actions.md#resource_create) and define its configuration under the `with` field:

     ```yaml
     apiVersion: v1